langurmonkey/website-source/content/blog/keyframe-based-camera-recorder.md

 ## Keyframe-based paths

-In the next version, Gaia Sky will get a keyframe-based camera path mode.
+In the next version, Gaia Sky will get a brand new keyframe-based camera path mode.
 This mode enables the interactive definition of camera paths in the scene space.
 Basically, the user defines a set of locations, or keyframes, which must be hit by the camera at a certain time.
 Each keyframe contains the position and orientation of the camera, in addition to the simulation timestamp and time delay.
-Keyframes can be saved to keyframe files `.gkf` and exported to regular Gaia Sky camera path files `.gsc`.
+Keyframes can be saved to keyframe files `.gkf`, which can later be loaded directly from the keyframes mode UI, and exported to regular Gaia Sky camera path files `.gsc` to be played back.

 <a href="/img/2019/03/keyframes.jpg">
 <img src="/img/2019/03/keyframes.jpg"